kaloyanvi/API_Visualization_SDE/README.md

 ## Setup

 The code in this repository requires GitHub login credentials which are stored in **scripts/credentials.py**.
-This file is in _.gitignore_ for security purposes, so in order to make it work, you'll need two create the file and make the two functions needed for authentication:
+This file is in _.gitignore_ for security purposes, so in order to make it work, you'll need to create the file and make the two functions needed for the authentication:

 1. username() which returns your GitHub username as a string
 2. password() which returns your GitHub password as a string